katzueno/UstreamStatus-WordPress/ustream-status/readme.txt

 Ustream is one of the major live casting service providers that anybody can start a live cast for free or even make money.

-At this point, this Ustream Status only supports one channel per blog.
-(You can place multiple widgets of one channel.)

-You want me to be able to add more?
-Then I'll wait for your feedback.

 SAMPLE SITE (although you only see it when I'm live) http://katzueno.com/